risawitama/verbose-potato/README.md

-## I was thinking about moving to Moscow but there is no point Russian into things.
+## I cut my finger chopping cheese, but I think that I may have grater problems.